zicoz18/local-subnet-development-tutorial/README.md

 2. Create the subnet
 3. Deploy the subnet
 4. Interact with the subnet
+  4.1 Using Remix
+  4.2 Using Hardhat
+5. Interact with precompiles (Optional)
 ## Requirements

 - Mac or Linux environment